RajRays/OS_Java_Shell/README.md

 Extra Commands Added For Fun
-* "ls" -> List All Files And Directories Within Current Directory
+* [ls] -> List All Files And Directories Within Current Directory
-* "cp" -> Copy One File To Another.
+* [cp] -> Copy One File To Another.
 If File Recipient Does Not Exist, Creates File
-* "cat" -> Reads File To Console
+* [cat] -> Reads File To Console
-* "cd" -> "cd" Is A Requirement, However I Added The Ability To Change Into Any Valid Directory
+* [cd] -> "cd" Is A Requirement, However I Added The Ability To Change Into Any Valid Directory